joaoepj/learning-docker/README.md

 This file is a log about Docker CLI commands.
 It is organized with the most advanced subject at the top.
 It is meant to be read botton up when one is a beginner and rapidly remember advanced topics as you became more confident.

+* ## Doubts

+#### How to keep the container running?

+#### .env, ARG, VAR, whats the difference?

+Here is a nice [article](https://vsupalov.com/docker-arg-env-variable-guide/) to answer that question.
+Chech it out!

+#### What is a build contexts?

+One of the appealing benefits of using containers is the accelerated speed that fixes and features can be moved from dev to prod environments.
+Is happens that to take full advantage of this benefits you should design your enviorments accordingly ...

 * ## Usefuls Tricks

 #### Enforcing CPU and Memory limits for a container